 Krishna is a registered medical technologist by profession.
 She works inside the laboratory in a hospital.

-Doctors, nurses, health workers, military personnel, and other frontliners are considered heroes as they continue to work and battle amid the pandemic COVID-19.
-While people are advised to stay at their homes during the lockdown, our brave frontliners continue to work to serve the people.
+Doctors, nurses, health workers, military personnel, and other frontliners are heroes as who continue to battle the COVID-19 pandemic.
+While people are advised to stay at their homes during the lockdown, our brave frontline workers continue to work to serve the people.

 The Daily Struggle of Going to Work

-I am a medical technologist or medical scientist as they call it.
+I am a medical technologist (or medical scientist).
 I work 12 hours a day in a private secondary hospital in the city of Mabalacat in the Philippines.
-During the lockdown period, I wait every day for our hospital's one and only ambulance to pick me up from house to be able to go to work and vice versa.
+During the lockdown period, I waited every day for our hospital's one and only ambulance to pick me up from my house to be able to go to work (and later, to return home).
 This means waiting for minutes and sometimes even hours, as the driver which is also one of the hospital's janitors has some other work to do.
 The driver would go back and forth picking up other employees (cashier, nurses, pharmacists, radiologic technologists, and others) working in the hospital at different hours depending on their locations.
 Some of our employees would come from far-flung areas but because of the lockdown and the restricted operations of vehicles, the ambulance service would be their only option.
 Nevertheless, our drivers despite finishing all their duties as janitors would not rest yet as they pick up the employees no matter how far the location.

 Scarcity of PPEs

 Our hospital is only secondary, this means that it lacks the necessary resources that could handle treating COVID patients.
 This leads us to avoid at all costs the admission or even check-up of possible COVID patients - Person Under Investigation (PUI) and Person Under Monitoring (PUM) included.
 This is because our facility couldn't handle the containment of such viruses which would only lead to the spread of it and the endangerment of its employees, especially the healthcare workers.